This is the multi-page printable view of this section. Click here to print.

 | Datavolume Size [Free] | Available space | bytes |

-| DBFiles [Not Online] | Query to check if all data files are ONLINE | cnt |
+| DBFiles [Not Online] | Run a query to verify that all data files are ONLINE. | cnt |

-| Instance State [Cluster] | State when configuring MSSQL cluster | state |
+| Instance State [Cluster] | Status during MSSQL cluster configuration | state |

 | Instance State [PID] | sqlservr.exe process pid | PID |